Create and use Asana templates

 - Examples of template tasks

-If your team has workflows they normally follow, you don’t need to recreate those tasks and projects in Asana every time.
-Whether you create your own custom template or use an Asana-created template, it’s easy to set up a workflow so you don’t have to start from scratch or miss any steps.
+If your team has projects and work they repeat, you don’t need to recreate those tasks and projects in Asana every time.
+Whether you create your own custom template or use an Asana-created template, it’s easy to save templates you don’t have to start from scratch or miss any steps.

 Create custom templates